 It is listed on the stock exchange and trades like stocks, so you can buy and sell through your stock brokerage accounts.

 When you buy shares of REITs, you become a part owner of their underlying properties.

 Okay, REITs operate a very simple and transparent business.

-They buys properties, and then rent them out and collect monthly rental from their tenants.
+They buy properties, and then rent them out and collect monthly rentals from their tenants.